Campi Qui Pugui Rock Climbing

 There are two ways to approach this cliff.
 Both routes require a bit of scrambling and a fair amount of hiking through dense brush, but the long way is clearly easier & less stressful.
 First timers are advised to hike in the long way, as its easier to follow the short way when heading back to the parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Campi Qui Pugui:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Campi Qui Pugui: